am44r/Web-Server/README.md

 # Web-Server
 A simple web server implementation in C
+This project is still underdevelopment